If you’ve been active on the beard scene for the last year or two, you already know that beard shaping tools are all the rage right now.

 You probably know the feeling, you’ve just trimmed your beard, thinking all went well and your facial hair is in pristine condition, just to come home after a night out and notice that you had a botched up neckline the whole night.

 This is common when you freehand trim your beard.
 I know this all too well, as I used to believe that most of the shaping tools were over the top and ridiculous.

-But after my wife got me a beard shaping tool, I realized how useful these type of template trimming aids can be.
+But after my wife got me a beard shaping template, I realized how useful this type of trimming aid can be.

 Within minutes, you can perfect the cheek line, the mustache line, your neckline, and even the sides below your ears.